 Step 1: Know and Follow the Rules & Regulations

 Every business owner is legally required to pay taxes.
 This includes income tax, self-employment taxes, and for some businesses, sales tax.
 It’s wise to hire an accountant or tax advisor to make sure you are compliant with all tax laws.
 Accounting software can also help you figure when to file taxes and what forms you need to fill out.
 You must also comply with any Environmental Laws that may apply to you.
 These are things that shouldn’t come as an afterthought, considering the implications for non-compliance.
 Educating yourself about these laws goes a long way, so be sure to learn as much as you can about legal structures and corporate governance.

 b) Apply for License, Permits, etc.

 Depending on your type of business and where it’s located, you might need specific business licenses and permits from your country, state, or city.
+Money Service Business Registration provide services such as currency exchange, money transmission, check cashing, and virtual currency transactions.
 Licenses, permits, and registrations come in many variations.
 Examples include local business licenses, building permits, health safety-related permits, permits for home-based businesses, fire permits, industry-related permits (like running a legal practice, hospitality, construction, or manufacturing business), liquor licenses, and more.
 The possibilities are many, so make sure to do thorough research—perhaps with the help of your counsel—on what you need to be compliant with the law in your area.

 Step 2: Familiarise yourself with Intellectual Property Laws